Freehold Service Charge Disputes

 First, landlords and managing agents have to provide standardised service charge documents to leaseholders, so that the breakdown of costs and how they have been calculated is clear and comparable.
 Leaseholders have a clearer view of what they are paying for, and a better basis on which to assess whether the charges are reasonable.

-Second, the right to challenge unreasonable service charges at the First-tier Tribunal (Property Chamber) has been extended to leaseholders who pay fixed (rather than only variable) service charges.
-Previously, fixed-charge leaseholders had no tribunal route at all.
+Second, variable service charges must be reasonably incurred and can be challenged at the First-tier Tribunal (Property Chamber).
+The 2024 Act did not extend this challenge right to fixed service charges.
 Variable service charges remain subject to the reasonableness test under section 19 of the Landlord and Tenant Act 1985.

-Third, the Act introduces mandatory qualifications for managing agents, and the Royal Institution of Chartered Surveyors has issued an updated Service Charge Residential Management Code setting standards for the management of residential blocks.
+Third, the Royal Institution of Chartered Surveyors has issued a Service Charge Residential Management Code setting standards for the management of residential blocks.
 These professional-standards reforms are intended to raise the baseline quality of management across the sector.

 What is proposed next: estate rentcharge enforcement reform